-- beneath the surface if sampling in Virginia.
-If you are unable to collect at these depths, due to equipment limitations, place the tip of the probe just below the surface of the water (approximately 0.3 m). - 3.
-Wait for probe to stabilize. - 4.
+- 3. Wait for probe to stabilize. - 4.
 Record the salinity, conductivity, or TDS on your field datasheet. - 5.
 Rinse the probe with distilled or deionized water between each sample and before the post-sampling calibration check.
 Replace the cap for storage and transport.

 - 1. Throw the bucket out as far as possible in the main channel, and try not to disturb the bottom. - 2.
 Rinse the bucket three times with sample water collected downstream of your sampling location. - 3.
-Fill the bucket with the sample water to 3⁄4 full. - 4.
+Fill the bucket with the sample water to /4 full. - 4.
 Rinse the probe with deionized or distilled water. - 5.
 Select the appropriate mode and range on the meter, beginning with the highest range and working down.
 Some probes will auto-select the correct range.